w3c/wcag3/informative/guidelines/process-and-task-completion/retain-information.md

 ## User needs

-* [TODO] Users can save the state of a form or input process/view
+* As a person who has a motor, cognitive or learning disability, I need my progress in a form or input process to be preserved if I leave and return.